BARANGAY SAN ISIDRO HISTORY

 Barangay San Isidro is also part of the West district division of 76 Barangays in Tarlac City.
 Barangay Dolores bound it on the Northwest, Barangay Aguso on the Northeast, Sapang Maragul on the West, and Cut-Cut 1st on the Southeast.

-Barangay San Isidro classified as Urban Barangay, it has a total population of nine thousand six hundred fifty two (9,652) as of 2005, and a household population of one thousand six hundred thirty seven (1,637).
+Barangay San Isidro classified as Urban Barangay, it has a total population of forteen thousand six hundred forteen (14,614) as of 2020, and a household population of three thousand three hundred thirty eight (3,338).

 Barangay San Isidro is more on commercial and industrial area because different kinds of business firms situated here.
 They are general merchandize, restaurants, and resorts and so on.
 The other part of San Isidro dedicated to agriculture.
 Farming is also one of their major source livelihoods.
 Some of them were employees, laborers, drivers, construction workers and so on.
 Other has their own mini business such as sari-sari stores, canteen and others.